Jonathan Richman: Solo

 From 1988 to 1992, Richman performed mostly as a solo act to support his Rounder albums Jonathan Richman (1989), Jonathan Goes Country (1990), and Having a Party with Jonathan Richman (1991).
-Around the time of his I, Jonathan album (1992), he formed his performance duo with drummer Tommy Larkins (Giant Sand, Yard Trauma, Naked Prey, et al.), whom Richman met on a Greyhound bus and who would continue to play and record with Richman for more than 25 years.
+Around the time of his I, Jonathan album (1992), he formed his performance duo with drummer Tommy Larkins (Giant Sand, Yard Trauma, Naked Prey, et al.), who would continue to play and record with Richman for more than 30 years.

 In 1993, he contributed the track "Hot Nights" to the AIDS-benefit album No Alternative produced by the Red Hot Organization.

 Always possessing an ardent cult following, Richman became better known in the 1990s thanks to a series of appearances on Late Night with Conan O'Brien.
 Another career boost came with the Farrelly Brothers' 1998 film There's Something About Mary, where Richman and Larkins served as a two-man Greek chorus, commenting on the plot while performing their music within the framed action itself.
 He also appeared briefly in a bar scene in a previous Farrelly Brothers film, Kingpin, and performed the song "As We Walk to Fenway Park" for their 2005 comedy, Fever Pitch.

 Richman continued to release albums throughout the 1990s and 2000s, with the Spanish-language ¡Jonathan, Te Vas a Emocionar!
-(1994), followed by You Must Ask the Heart (1995), Surrender to Jonathan (1996), I'm So Confused (1998), Her Mystery Not of High Heels and Eye Shadow (2001), and Not So Much to Be Loved as to Love (2004).
+(1994), followed by You Must Ask the Heart (1995), Surrender to Jonathan!
+(1996), I'm So Confused (1998), Her Mystery Not of High Heels and Eye Shadow (2001), and Not So Much to Be Loved as to Love (2004).
 In 1998, a live album of Modern Lovers recordings from the early 1970s was released, Live at the Long Branch & More.
 A live filmed performance, Take Me to the Plaza, was released on DVD in 2002.
+Revolution Summer, a soundtrack album to a film of the same name, was released in 2007.
+Finally there were two more albums: Because Her Beauty Is Raw and Wild (2008) and O Moon, Queen Of Night On Earth (2010).

-Richman's most recent albums are on the Cleveland, Ohio, based Blue Arrow Records: 2016's Ishkode!
-Ishkode!, 2018's SA and 2022's Want to Visit My Inner House?.
+Richman's most recent albums are on the Cleveland, Ohio based Blue Arrow Records: 2016's Ishkode!
+Ishkode!, 2018's SA, 2021's Want to Visit My Inner House?, and 2025's Only Frozen Sky Anyway.

 Personal life

-His first marriage was to Gail Clook of Vermont, in 1982, with whom he has a daughter, Jenny Rae, and son, Jason (Gail's son from a previous relationship).
-This marriage ended in divorce sometime shortly before the release of Surrender to Jonathan (1996).
+His first marriage was to Gail Clook of Vermont, in 1982, with whom he has a daughter, Jenny Rae, and stepson, Jason (Gail's son from a previous relationship).
+This marriage ended in divorce sometime shortly before the release of Surrender to Jonathan!
+(1996).

 In 2003, Richman married Nicole Montalbano of Chico, California.
 She contributed backing vocals to the album Not So Much to Be Loved as to Love (2004).

-Richman also runs a business, Arcane Masonry, in Chico, making pizza ovens as well as other projects.
+Richman also runs a business, Arcane Masonry, in Chico, making bread ovens as well as other projects.